top of page

 -All steering components

--Brake line support bracket on outside of frame
+-Brake line support bracket on the outside of the frame

-Clean the front outer frame rails with an angle grinder and wire wheel and spray it with a coat of paint.
-A thick layer of undercoating may prevent the spring buckets from seating correctly so this is important.
+Clean the front outer frame rails with an angle grinder and a wire wheel, and spray them with a coat of paint.
+A thick layer of undercoating may prevent the spring buckets from seating correctly, so this is important.

 Step Two: Install front spring buckets